 ●Carry a patient identification card, a Medic Alert bracelet or necklace, or other medical identification indicating that the spleen has been removed or does not work properly.

 Immunizations — Experts recommend that people without a functional spleen have certain vaccinations to reduce the risk of sepsis.
-Although these vaccines do not prevent all infections with pneumococcus, Haemophilus influenzae type B (Hib), and meningococcus, they can protect most people and reduce the severity of infection in others.
+Although these vaccines do not prevent all infections with pneumococcus, H. influenzae type B (Hib), and meningococcus, they can protect most people and reduce the severity of infection in others.
 When possible, vaccines should be given at least two weeks before planned surgical removal of the spleen.
 The vaccine should be given 14 or more days after emergency removal of the spleen (eg, due to trauma).
 The following recommendations are intended for people in the United States without a functional spleen; recommendations in other countries may differ:

-●Pneumococcal vaccine – The pneumococcal vaccine is recommended for all people who do not have a functional spleen.
+●Pneumococcal vaccine – Pneumococcal vaccine is recommended for all people who do not have a functional spleen.
 Two types of pneumococcal vaccines are available, PPSV23 and PCV13.
 Young children receive PCV13 as part of their routine infant immunizations.
 PCV13 is also recommended for adults who do not have a functional spleen.
 In addition, PPSV23 is recommended for adults and children ≥2 years who do not have a functional spleen.
 When possible, PPSV23 is given at least eight weeks after PCV13 immunization.
-(See "Patient information: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)" and "Patient information: Adult vaccines (Beyond the Basics)".)
+(See "Patient education: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)" and "Patient education: Adult vaccines (Beyond the Basics)".)

 ●Hib vaccine – Most adults have been exposed to Hib and are therefore immune.
 However, because there is a small risk that the person is not immune, experts advise people without a functional spleen to have the Hib vaccine if it was not given previously (it became available in the United States in 1988).
 If a person is unsure if the vaccine was given during childhood, a blood test can be done to determine if he or she is immune.
-(See "Patient information: Adult vaccines (Beyond the Basics)".)
+(See "Patient education: Adult vaccines (Beyond the Basics)".)